pmoorman/growthcasts/collections/_posts/2018-07-27-You-cant-do-marketing-if-you-dont-know-the-lifetime-value.md

 ---
 layout: post
-title:  You can’t do marketing if you don’t know the lifetime value of your customers
+title:  <b>You can’t do marketing if you don’t know the lifetime value of your customers</b>
 date:   2018-07-27 11:10:11 -0600
 ---